stardazed/stardazed/core/deep-readonly/README.md

 const { revocable, revoke } = makeRevocableDeepReadonly(myImportantThing);

-// revocable can now be used an immutable interface to myImportantThing, e.g.: const foo = revocable.secretKey;
+// revocable can now be used as an immutable interface to myImportantThing, e.g.: const foo = revocable.secretKey;
+revocable.secretKey = "something else"; // still disallowed

 // after this call revocable will become unusable revoke();